HC Wainwright & Co. Reiterates Indaptus Therapeutics (INDP) Buy Recommendation

 What is the Fund Sentiment?

 There are 19 funds or institutions reporting positions in Indaptus Therapeutics.
 This is a decrease of 3 owner(s) or 13.64% in the last quarter.
-Average portfolio weight of all funds dedicated to INDP is 0.00%, an increase of 19.17%.
-Total shares owned by institutions increased in the last three months by 7.14% to 639K shares.
+Average portfolio weight of all funds dedicated to INDP is 0.00%, an increase of 0.98%.
+Total shares owned by institutions decreased in the last three months by 0.18% to 641K shares.

 What are Other Shareholders Doing?